Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Method

 where $\ell_S$ was the employed per-image loss function.

-The neural network $\bm{S}$ is based on the UNet architecture \cite{ronneberger_u-net_2015} which consists of an encoding path and a decoding path (Fig. \ref{fig:fig_archi}).
-Layers in the encoding path extract intrinsic features from observed intensity images while layers in the decoding path produce a segmentation mask according to these features.
-Furthermore, skip connections between encoding and decoding branches are employed to retain localization information.
-This provides a correlation between low-level and high-level features which improves the segmentation accuracy while allowing faster convergence.
+The neural network $\bm{S}$ is based on the UNet architecture \cite{ronneberger_u-net_2015} whose encoder components is replaced by a classification network with weights previously trained on an image classification task.
+More precisely, we employed \texttt{ResNet50} \cite{he_deep_2016} which incorporates residual blocks to allow faster convergence, increase network depth and improve predictive performance.
+First, to fit the \texttt{ResNet50} image dimensions, we concatenated 3 copies of each MR slice to extend them from single grayscale channel to 3 channels.
+The encoder branch built on residual convolutional and identity blocks \cite{he_deep_2016} generated a 1024 dimensional feature map, which corresponds to the central part between the contracting and expanding paths (Figure \ref{fig:architecture}).
+We then constructed a symmetrical decoder branch with additional convolutional layers, features channels and residual blocks (Figure \ref{fig:architecture}).
+Contrary to encoder weights that are pre-trained on ImageNet, the decoder weights were randomly initialized.
+A final 1×1 convolutional layer with softmax activation function achieved pixel-wise segmentation.

-We employed a loss function based on the Dice similarity coefficient defined as follows:
+We employed a loss function based on cross-entropy defined as follows:

+The segmentation model is trained through a loss function which operates on individual pixel-level class predictions.
 However, this pixel-wise loss function fails to exploit contextual inter-structure relationships arising from segmentation masks.
-The segmentation model is trained through a loss function which operates on individual pixel-level class predictions.
-Hence, this loss integrates regional context through the receptive field of the network but fails to include global context \cite{ravishankar_learning_2017, oktay_anatomically_2018, pham_deep_2019}.
-Hence, we propose to incorporate additional regularization terms which assess the global similarity between predicted and ground truth delineations.
+Indeed, this loss integrates regional context thr\-ugh the receptive field of the network but fails to include global context \cite{oktay_anatomically_2018, pham_deep_2019, ravishankar_learning_2017}.
+Hence, we propose to incorporate additional regularization terms which assess the global similarity between predicted and ground truth masks.